actionrwd.reward

 The period can be a day, a week or a month.
 The action reward is agnostic of the chosen time granularity.

-The coverage timespan starts at the point of time (in the future) when the first order passed today would be received and ends at the point of time (later in the future) where a second order passsed at the next reorder opportunity would be received.
+The coverage timespan starts at the point of time (in the future) when the first order passed today would be received and ends at the point of time (later in the future) where a second order passed at the next reorder opportunity would be received.
 From a decision-making perspective, the “upside” availability-wise of the present order is limited to the coverage timespan.
-Indeed, before this timespan, the present order is already too late to prevent the stockout; after this timespan, the prevention of the stockout becomes the responsability of the next order.
+Indeed, before this timespan, the present order is already too late to prevent the stockout; after this timespan, the prevention of the stockout becomes the responsibility of the next order.

-From an economic perspective, the sell through drives both the gross margin and the stockout penalty.
+From an economic perspective, the demand through drives both the gross margin and the stockout penalty.
 Indeed, if the unit isn’t serviced within the coverage timespan, then, its gross margin does not belong to the present order but to a later order.
 Conversely, if the unit is serviced within the coverage timespan, then, it means that lacking this unit would have generated a stockout.
 Thus, while gross-margin and stockout may appear as two distinct economic drivers, we see that, from the action reward perspective, those two factors are largely correlated.

 The holding timespan (or simply holding time) starts at the point of time (in the future) when a unit ordered today is received and ends at the point of time (later in the future) when this unit is finally serviced.
 From a desision-market perspective, the “downside” carrying-cost-wise of the present order runs for the whole holding timespan.
 Indeed, the action reward assumes that the only way to lower the stock is to service the demand, and thus, later orders can’t “undo” a prior ordered stock quantity lingering around.